Praise, Don't Tease, And Other Tips To Help Kids With Their Weight

 Instead, choose, as a family, to eat healthfully year-round.

-The solution, Wilfley says, is to make your entire household a healthy environment, "where the child is exposed to high quality nutrition and prompts for physical activity."
+The solution, Wilfley says, is to make your entire household a healthy environment "where the child is exposed to high-quality nutrition and prompts for physical activity."

 "It's OK to have sugar-sweetened beverages and snack foods in the home, but that should be a small proportion compared to fruits, vegetables, lean meats," she says.
-But the whole family has to do it — don't single one child out.
-She says she's seen cases where parents will have one lean child whom they allow to have fried foods and sugary drinks, and one with obesity, who they put on a strict diet — "an all health-oriented plan, lots of fruits and vegetables and water, low-fat milk."
+But the whole family has to do it — don't single out one child.
+She says she has seen cases in which parents will have one lean child whom they allow to have fried foods and sugary drinks and one child with obesity, whom they put on a strict diet — "an all health-oriented plan, lots of fruits and vegetables and water, low-fat milk."

 "We recommend strongly against this approach," she says.
 "You can't have Dad coming in with a burger and fries and expect the child to not feel deprived," she says.
 "It's that deprivation that fuels binge eating."